 Cadillac's XT5 crossover SUV will receive a mid-cycle refresh for 2020 and the latest prototypes reveal the new look.
 Their sighting follows leaked official photos of the updated crossover in January.

-Cadillac's lineup will be overhauled in the coming years as the brand shifts its focus to SUVs and implements a new look loosely based on the stunning lines of 2016's Escala concept.
+Cadillac's lineup will be overhauled in the coming months and years as the brand shifts its focus to SUVs and implements a new look loosely based on the stunning lines of 2016's Escala concept.

 The prototype is still at an early stage, though we can already tell the updated XT5 will feature new front and rear fascias and likely a revised grille more like the one on the Escala.
 The taillights are also expected to receive a new LED light signature.

 Cadillac Escala concept, 2016 Monterey Car Week

 We also hear that Cadillac will finally address one of the XT5's main shortcomings: the lack of powertrain options.
 The XT5 is currently available with a 310-horsepower 3.6-liter V-6 only but this updated model is expected to offer a 2.0-liter turbocharged inline-4 as an option.

 Cadillac already offers the XT5 in China with a mild-hybrid system, though we haven't heard anything about this option being offered in the United States.
 Similar technology features on the Buick LaCrosse sold here, so it's not beyond the realms of possibility.

 It also isn't clear what updates Cadillac has in store for the cabin.
 A safe bet is Cadillac updating the suite of electronic driver aids, including adding its Super Cruise partial self-driving system for highways.
 Right now the feature is only available on the CT6.

 Look for the updated XT5 to go on sale late next year, as a 2020 model.